rockettheme/docs/Docs/joomla/templates/kirigami/demo_module_11.md

 ---
-title: Hexeris: Recreating the Demo - Popular Addons
+title: Kirigami: Recreating the Demo - Copyright Menu
-description: Your Guide to Recreating Elements of the Hexeris Template for Joomla
+description: Your Guide to Recreating Elements of the Kirigami Template for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/hexeris:Hexeris
+breadcrumb: /joomla:Joomla/!templates:Templates/kirigami:Kirigami

 ---

-Popular Addons
+Copyright Menu
 ----
 ![][demo]